 10:30am: Farewell gathering

-Registration includes all festival events and an autographed book of your choice. *Lodging for the festival is not included in the cost of admission.
+Registration includes all festival events. *Lodging for the festival is not included in the cost of admission.